 Student Travel During the Term

 Now that students have returned to campus to begin the term, travel during the term is strongly discouraged.
-All community members are advised against travel outside of Maine, New Hampshire, Massachusetts, Vermont, Connecticut, New York, and New Jersey until further notice.
+All community members are advised against travel outside of Maine, New Hampshire, and Vermont, until further notice.
 If individuals do travel out of these specified states, they must follow the 14-day self-quarantine/testing guidelines outlined above upon their return to Maine.

-As of the date of publication of this plan, undergraduate students traveling to campus from areas other than Maine, New Hampshire, Massachusetts, Vermont, Connecticut, New York, and New Jersey must sign an attestation that they have completed one of the following before returning to campus:
+As of the date of publication of this plan, undergraduate students traveling to campus from areas other than Maine, New Hampshire, and Vermont must sign an attestation that they have completed one of the following before returning to campus:

 - A negative COVID test no more than 72 hours prior to entering Maine.